-The Executive Officers of the Student Council shall be the President, the Vice-President, the Treasurer, and the Secretary, the Community Relations Coordinator and the Communications Director who shall serve a term of two consecutive (Fall and Spring) semesters.
+The Executive Officers of the Student Council shall be the President, the Vice-President, the Treasurer, the Secretary, the Social Activities Director, and the Communications Director who shall serve a term of two consecutive (Fall and Spring) semesters.
 Other officers of the Student Council shall include The First and Second-Year Program Representatives of:

-All Program Representatives shall serve a term of at least two consecutive (Fall and Spring) semesters.
+All Program Representatives, with the exclusion of the IEM Degree, shall serve a term of at least two consecutive (Fall and Spring) semesters.

 All Executive Officers and Officers of the Student Council, with the exception of the President and Chairs of Ad-Hoc Committees, shall have full voting privileges on all Student Council affairs.
 In the case of a tie vote, the President must cast the deciding vote.
 Should a Standing Committee Chair also hold another Officer position, said Officer shall be obligated to vote representing the office he/she was elected to.
 The Officer may have another member of the Standing Committee place a vote, who must be physically present in meetings, to represent the Committee.

 Each of the Executive Officers and the Program Representatives of the Student Council shall be elected to office in two separate elections.
-The Spring Election held in April or May will elect the President, Vice-President, Secretary, Treasurer, Community Relations Coordinator and Communications Director.
-The Fall Election held in September will elect all Program Representatives and any other seats that remain vacant following the Spring Election.
+The spring election held in April will elect the Executive Officers of the student council (President, Vice-President, Secretary, Treasurer, Social Activities Director and the Communications Director).
+The Fall Election held in September will elect all First and Second Year Program Representatives and any other seats that remain vacant following the spring election.

 The Student Council shall create and administer various committees consistent with the purpose of the Student Council.
-The President shall appoint the Chairperson of each of the Standing Committees, with the exception of the Budget Committee, Academic Affairs Committee, and the Academic Policy, Standards and Instruction Committee (APSIC), at the first Student Council meeting after the Fall term election of the Vice-President, Secretary, and First-Year Program Representatives.
+The President shall appoint the Chairperson of each of the Standing Committees, with the exception of the Budget Committee, Academic Affairs Committee, and the Academic Policy, Standards and Instruction Committee (APSIC), at the first Student Council meeting after the fall term election of the First and Second-Year Program Representatives.

-The President may appoint any member of the Student Body to the position of Standing/Ad-Hoc Committee Chair, with the exception of the Budget and APSIC Committees, as previously mentioned.
+The President may appoint any member of the Student Body to the position of Standing/Ad-Hoc Committee Chair, with the exception of the Budget, Academic Affairs and APSIC Committees, as previously mentioned.
 A Chair may or may not be a student currently serving on the Student Council as a Member, with the exception of Executive Officers.

 Any vacant Standing/Ad-Hoc Committee Chairs will be selected in the spring by the newly elected Student Council President for the following academic year.
 The Student Council President with the incumbent Committee Chair may screen potential candidates as they see fit.

 There are two ways to propose amendments to the Constitution.
 Amendments to this Constitution can be prepared by at least two officers of the Student Council OR submitted in a petition by the student body to the Student Council President.
 To become effective, a proposed amendment must be approved by a 2/3 vote of all officers of the Student Council.
 Any modification of this Constitution must be made known to the Student Body in a timely manner.
-All amendments must be approved by the Director of Student Services, Dean of Advising, Career, and Student Services, and the Provost.
+The Assistant Dean of Student Services and the Dean of Advising, Career and Student Services must approve all amendments.